zowe/zowe-cli-sample-plugin/README.md

 ### Tutorials

 This sample plug-in comes with [tutorial information](docs/tutorials), but more in-depth documentation can be found online.
-See [Extend Zowe CLI](https://docs.zowe.org/stable/extend/extend-zowe-overview/#extend-zowe-cli) to learn more about how to work with this sample plug-in, build new commands, or build a new Zowe CLI Plug-in.
+See [Extend Zowe CLI](https://docs.zowe.org/stable/extend/extend-zowe-overview/#extend-zowe-cli) to learn more about how to work with this sample plug-in, build new commands, or build a new Zowe CLI plug-in.

 **Note:** For an advanced example on how to create a plug-in that serves as a Credential Manager, see [Zowe CLI secrets for Kubernetes](https://github.com/zowe/zowe-cli-secrets-for-kubernetes/)